 Why did I start my about page with this quote?
 Just because.
 It’s one of my favorites.

 Hey, I’m Greg.
 Welcome to Dear Blogger.
-I first discovered blogging in a “WordPress For Dummies” book two years ago at Barnes and Nobles.
-Reading through it, I was deeply intrigued.
-So deeply that I spilt my coffee all over the darn thing.
+Blogging and I met back in September 2010 in a “WordPress for Dummies” book at a small cafe in New York City.
+Reading through, I was deeply intrigued.
+So deeply in fact, that I spilt my coffee all over the darn thing.
 Feeling guilty, I bought the book for $20.
 Fate?
 Perhaps.

 - I read the whole train ride home.
-It was October 2010.
 That night, I proceeded to start up my first blog, a college Wikipedia called Honest College.
 It was more fun than anything I had tried before.

 - After 6 months of blogging, my work was featured in the Huffington Post alongside BroBible (here’s the feature).

 - Two weeks later, I was offered gigs writing for Sony and Adobe’s new product divisions.
-My apartment filled quickly with new software, random stuff like T-shirts, even a new laptop.
+My apartment filled quickly with new software, random stuff like T-shirts, even a new laptop to review.

 - After 1 year of blogging, I was recruited by the City of New York to manage this website used by millions of small businesses each month.
 Still doing that, lots o’ work.